Padaf3t/Miryoku_CMS/README.md

 you need (https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku) and change the custom_config.h by this one and you're good to go :)

-Here's the preview of the change in CMS: the base layout is Colemak-DH with a little change
+Here's the preview of the change in CMS: the base layout is Colemak-DH with a little change and the 6th row is the same on all the layer

 ![image](https://user-images.githubusercontent.com/129521661/232248123-a563557e-ba69-485c-a969-0ef535580710.png)